knrdhz/personalspace/src/pages/posts/2020/03/30/ssh-in-depth-history-and-overview/ssh-in-depth-history-and-overview.md

 title: SSH in Depth - History and Overview
 date: 2020-03-30
 tags:
     - Web
     - Internet history
 layout: layout
+teaser: I always wanted to find out about the origins of SSH.
+Might seem obvious, but turns out there were some twists in the story!
 ---

 SSH, or Secure Shell, is an internet protocol that many developers consider